 Kigali Innovation City details

-The initial phase of the project includes the development of a mixed-use first building and a visitor centre.
-The first building will be situated on a 4,347m²Ìý (46,791ft²Ìý) plot within a 6,036m²Ìý area.
-It will feature Grade A office space and serve as an incubator for start-ups, along with retail spaces spanning six floors.
+Initially, the project will include the development of a mixed-use first building and a visitor centre.
+The first building will be situated on a 4,347m² (46,791ft²) plot within a 6,036m² area.
+It will feature Grade A office space and serve as an incubator for startups, along with retail spaces spanning six floors.

-Currently, KIC is home to two universities, Carnegie Mellon University Africa and the Africa Leadership University, with the University of Rwanda Centre of Biomedical Engineering and E-health under development.
-Plans are also in place to accommodate additional universities in the future.
+KIC is currently home to two universities, Carnegie Mellon University Africa and the Africa Leadership University, with the University of Rwanda Centre of Biomedical Engineering and E-health under development.
+The project will also include an African Institute of Mathematical Science campus.

-In addition, KIC will serve as a hub for technology companies and biotech firms, with pharmaceutical manufacturer Cooper Pharma already established within the premises.
+In addition, pharmaceutical manufacturer Cooper Pharma is already established within the premises.

-The project has received backing from the Arab Bank for Economic Development in Africa which invested $20m to bolster the development of essential infrastructure at KIC in the project’s initial phase.
+The project has received backing from the Arab Bank for Economic Development in Africa (BADEA), which invested $20m to bolster the development of basic infrastructure at KIC.

 The feasibility study for the project was financed through a grant from the US Trade and Development Agency, the project preparation agency of the US government.